hyyan/jaguar-docs/index.rst

 **Something to mention**

-Jaguar was built on php gd extension and this extension is so famous with its *"limitations"* in the php community (Which is wrong by the way) like memory and transparent problems for example.
+Jaguar was built on php gd extension and this extension is so famous with its *"limitations"* in the php community like memory and transparent problems for example.

-Thats's what Jaguar is for , overcome those *"limitations"* and let the programmer focus on the his/her application logic instead of spending hours trying to prserve the transparent of an image and finally moves to photoshop to solve the problem.
+Thats's what Jaguar is for , overcome those *"limitations"* and let the programmer focus on the his/her application logic instead of spending hours trying to solve image transparent problem for example and finally moving to photoshop to solve the problem.

 Installation
 -------------